TeamFAPS/PSVita-RE-tools/README.md

 FAGDec usage
 ---
-Install the .vpk on a PSVita.
+Install the .vpk on a PS Vita.

 ### Controls:
 	Left/Right switches panels.
 Holding down each key will expand that pane to fullscreen.